hawaii-ai/bus-density/README.md

 ---
 ## Deep Learning Predicts Mammographic Breast Density in Clinical Breast Ultrasound Images
 ###### Github repository containing all relevant code for journal submission
-This repository is designed to provide implementation of the training, evaluation, and validation (via cancer risk modeling) for our deep learning model which predicts the ACR Breast Imaging and Reporting Data System (BI-RADS) breast composition for mammography categories from breast ultrasound (BUS).
+This repository is designed to provide implementation of the training, evaluation, and validation for our deep learning model which predicts the ACR Breast Imaging and Reporting Data System (BI-RADS) breast composition for mammography categories from breast ultrasound (BUS).

 ### Results
 ![AUROC Performance Plot](images/auroc_plot.png)